oci-landing-zones/oci-scca-landingzone/child-template/README.md

 - **examples/**: Contains template files and example configuration setups.
     - **baseline_terraform.tfvars.template**: The template file used to define environment-specific variables for the baseline deployment
     - **service_terraform.tfvars.template**: The template file used to define environment-specific variables for the service deployment
-- **modules/**: Provides reusable Terraform modules that the parent template depends on.
+- **modules/**: Provides reusable Terraform modules that the child template depends on.

 ## Best Practices